States, business sort out what new CDC mask guidance means

 Labor groups and others warned that employees at stores, restaurants, bars and other businesses could be left exposed to the coronavirus from customers and could be forced into the unwanted role of “vaccination police.”

-But Walmart, the world’s largest retailer, said late Friday that it won’t require vaccinated shoppers or workers to wear a mask in its U.S. stores, unless state or local laws say otherwise.
+But Walmart, the world’s largest retailer, Costco, and Trader Joe’s said Friday that they won’t require vaccinated shoppers to wear a mask in U.S. stores unless state or local laws say otherwise.

-Vaccinated shoppers can go maskless immediately, the company said.
+Vaccinated shoppers can go maskless immediately, Walmart said.
 Vaccinated workers can stop wearing them on May 18.
-As an incentive, Walmart said it is offering workers $75 if they prove they’ve been vaccinated.
+As an incentive, the company said it is offering workers $75 if they prove they have been vaccinated.
+Both Costco and Trader Joe’s said they would not require proof of vaccination, but employees at the grocery chain will still need to cover their faces.

-Half the states had mask requirements in place for most indoor spaces when the CDC issued its recommendations amid tumbling cases and rising vaccination rates.

 Oregon Gov. Kate Brown said the new approach makes clear that vaccines are the fastest way to get back to doing the things “we all love.”
 Kentucky Gov. Andy Beshear called the guidance a “game-changer.”
 And Washington Gov. Jay Inslee said the change is “a heck of a benefit.”